 •not include any Per-STA Profile subelement in the Basic Multi-Link element.

-—If an AP MLD intends to provide preference for a reported AP MLD with only a subset of recommended affiliated APs, it shall:
+—If an AP MLD intends to provide a (#) preference for a reported AP MLD with only a subset of recommended affiliated APs, it shall:

 •include a Neighbor Report element for one of the recommended APs affiliated with the AP MLD, and include a Basic Multi-Link element in the Neighbor Report element of this reported AP.